Vienna Gasometers

 The Vienna Gasometers are four gasholder houses, built as part of the municipal gas works in Vienna, Austria.
 The original gasholder houses were constructed from 1896 to 1899.
 They are located in the 11th district, Simmering.
-They were used from 1899 to 1984 to house gas holders, also known as gasometers, each with a storage capacity of 90,000 cubic meters (3 million cu. ft.).
+They were used from 1899 to 1984 to house gas holders (also known as gasometers), each with a storage capacity of 90,000 cubic meters (3 million cu. ft.).

-After the transition from coal gas to methane gas between 1969 and 1978 the three gasholder houses were no longer used and were shut down.
+After the transition from coal gas to natural gas between 1969 and 1978, the four gasholder houses were no longer used and were shut down.
 Only the brick exterior walls were preserved.
-The structures have found new residential and commercial use in modern times.
+The structures have found new residential and commercial use in modern times, and are now a tourist attraction.

 History

 The Gasometers were built from 1896 to 1899 in the Simmering district of Vienna near the Gaswerk Simmering gas works of the district.
 The containers were used to help supply Vienna with town gas, facilities which had previously been provided by the English firm Inter Continental Gas Association (ICGA).
 Once the contracts with the ICGA expired, the city decided to construct facilities to handle its own gas needs.
-The Gasometers were retired in 1985 because Vienna transitioned from town gas and coal gas to methane gas.
+The Gasometers were retired in 1985 because Vienna transitioned from town gas and coal gas to natural gas.

 The Vienna Gasometer was featured in the 1987 James Bond film The Living Daylights.